 When you start contracting, you take charge of your own career and with that comes increased responsibility.
-This reality, for many contractors and consultants, can pose the question of whether going it alone is worth it.
+This reality, for many contractors and consultants, can pose the question of whether going it alone is worth it – here’s 5 reasons why it could be the right choice for you.

 Ask any successful consultant or contractor if taking the leap was worth it; the resounding reply is yes.
 Easy to say if you’ve successfully made the transition, but when you evaluate what you can gain when you start contracting or consulting against a new permanent role, the results often speak for themselves.